ivanr/qlue/qlue_user_guide.md

 #### Page name mapping

 By default, case-sensitive comparison is done between the last URL segment and the page name.
 Thus, only "/helloWorld" will map to the above helloWorld class.
 If you wish you can have your pages use a suffix externally (e.g., ".html").
 In that case, in your application class, invoke setSuffix() on the correct RouteManager.
+It is also possible to configure the suffix on per-page basis using the QlueMapping annotation.

+You can use packages to group pages.
+For example, if you create a package "books" in your root package, the URL "/books/index" will map to the class com.example.site.pages.books.index.

+By default, all pages are reachable.
+By convention, packages whose names begin with the dollar sign ("$") are considered private.
+Private packages and pages can't be accessed directly (via URL-to-page mapping), but can be used via internal custom routing.
+This feature is useful for dynamic URL construction.

+Because not all characters are allowed in package and class names, you are limited in how you're creating your external URLs.
+Additionally, Qlue does not allow dots (".") in the URLs (excluding file suffixes).
+You can work around these limitations using custom routing, which is described later in this guide.
+Because dashes ("-") are commonly used in URLs, there's a setting that automatically converts dashes to underscores.
+This setting is disabled by default; to enable it, invoke RouteManager.setConcertDashesToUnderscores().

 #### Responding to specific HTTP methods only